Thibault-GAREL/Thibault-GAREL/README.md

 ### n8n project:
 - [WhatsApp AI](https://github.com/Thibault-GAREL/n8n_Whatsapp_LLM)
-- Add the oter n8n Automatisation
+- An automatic and smart sorting of my mail with labellisation
+- A RAG AI

 ## Things I have to change :
-- Add the other project in python (chatbot / RAG / ...)
+- Add the other project in python (chatbot / ...)
 - Put in bold or in color the main project
 - Add practical exercises to learn pattern recognition (practices 8 to 10)